MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 Windows Virtual Desktop on Surface helps customers meet increasingly complex business and security requirements across industries, employee roles, and work environments.
 These include:

-- Multi-layered security of access to data and organizational resources.
+- Multi-layered security of access to data and organizational resources
-- Compliance with industry regulations.
+- Compliance with industry regulations
-- Support for an increasingly elastic workforce.
+- Support for an increasingly elastic workforce
 - Employee-specific needs across a variety of job functions.
 - Ability to support specialized, processor-intensive workloads.
 - Resilience for sustaining operations during disruptions.